Refloow/Steam-Card-Bot-PRO/.github/README.md

 # Want Improvements ?

-If you have some private requests feel free to contact main dev : https://steamcommunity.com/id/MajokingGames/<br>
+If you have some private requests feel free to contact the main dev : https://steamcommunity.com/id/MajokingGames/<br>
 **Note that we wont add any platform breaking TOS Modifications to any of our existing or requested projects**

 <hr>